Joint warfare in South Vietnam, 1963–1969: The U.S. plans

 Westmoreland complained that, "we are not engaging the VC with sufficient frequency or effectiveness to win the war in Vietnam."
 He said that American troops had shown themselves to be superb soldiers, adept at carrying out attacks against base areas and mounting sustained operations in populated areas.
 Yet, the operational initiative— decisions to engage and disengage—continued to be with the enemy.

 North Vietnamese strategic buildup

 In December 1963, the Politburo apparently decided that it was possible to strike for victory in 1965.
-Theoretician Trường Chinh stated the conflict as less the classic, protracted war of Maoist doctrine, and the destabilization of doctrine under Khrushchev, than a decision that it was possible to accelerate. "on the one hand we must thoroughly understand the guideline for a protracted struggle, but on the other hand we must seize the opportunities to win victories in a not too long a period of time...There is no contradiction in the concept of a protracted war and the concept of taking opportunities to gain victories in a short time."
+Theoretician Trường Chinh stated the conflict as less the classic, protracted war of Maoist doctrine, and the destabilization of doctrine under Nikita Khrushchev, than a decision that it was possible to accelerate. "on the one hand we must thoroughly understand the guideline for a protracted struggle, but on the other hand we must seize the opportunities to win victories in a not too long a period of time...There is no contradiction in the concept of a protracted war and the concept of taking opportunities to gain victories in a short time."
 Protracted war theory, however, does not urge rapid conclusion.
-Palmer suggests that there might be at least two reasons beyond a simple speedup:
+General Dave Richard Palmer suggested that there might be at least two reasons beyond a simple speedup: